Cooper Companies (NYSE:COO) Updates FY 2023 Earnings Guidance

-Several brokerages have issued reports on COO.
-Citigroup increased their price target on Cooper Companies from $348.00 to $368.00 and gave the stock a buy rating in a report on Monday, December 12th.
-Robert W. Baird cut their price objective on shares of Cooper Companies from $370.00 to $355.00 and set an outperform rating on the stock in a report on Friday, December 9th.
-JPMorgan Chase & Co. upped their price target on shares of Cooper Companies from $300.00 to $330.00 in a research report on Monday, November 28th.
-Mizuho raised their price objective on shares of Cooper Companies from $375.00 to $385.00 and gave the company a buy rating in a report on Tuesday, January 24th.
-Finally, Piper Sandler lifted their price target on shares of Cooper Companies from $350.00 to $375.00 and gave the stock an overweight rating in a report on Wednesday, January 11th.
+Several research analysts recently weighed in on COO shares.
+Mizuho increased their price objective on Cooper Companies from $385.00 to $390.00 in a research report on Friday.
+Citigroup increased their price objective on Cooper Companies from $348.00 to $368.00 and gave the stock a buy rating in a research report on Monday, December 12th.
+JPMorgan Chase & Co. increased their price objective on Cooper Companies from $300.00 to $330.00 in a research report on Monday, November 28th.
+Robert W. Baird increased their price objective on Cooper Companies from $371.00 to $385.00 in a research report on Friday.
+Finally, Piper Sandler raised their price target on Cooper Companies from $350.00 to $375.00 and gave the stock an overweight rating in a research report on Wednesday, January 11th.
 Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company presently has a consensus rating of Moderate Buy and a consensus price target of $379.10.
+Based on data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $382.60.

 Cooper Companies Stock Performance